By Roger Peace

 Ernesto Cardenal, “Toward a New Democracy of Culture” (excepts from the statement of Ernesto Cardenal before UNESCO in Paris, April 17, 1982), reprinted in Peter Rosset and John Vandermeer, eds., Nicaragua: Unfinished Revolution; the New Nicaragua Reader (New York: Grove Press, 1986), p.
 417.

 Dora María Téllez, in person interview with the author, Managua, March 8, 2010, with Joseph Mulligan translating.
+Note that Dora María went on a hunger strike in 2008 and again in 2022 to protest against President Daniel Ortega’s “institutional dictatorship,” which included banning opposition parties and imprisoning critics.

 René Nuñez Téllez, in person interview with the author, Managua, March 11, 2010, with translation by Galen Cohee Baynes; and EPICA Task Force, Nicaragua: A People’s Revolution (Washington, D.C.: EPICA, 1980).